savonet/liquidsoap/doc/content/multitrack.md

 encoded_audio_track = track.ffmpeg.encode.audio(%ffmpeg(%audio(codec="aac")), audio_track)
 ```

-However, remember that tracks have the same limitations w.r.t. clocks that source have.
+However, remember that tracks have the same limitations w.r.t. clocks that sources have.
 Here, in particular, `encoded_audio_track` is in a new
 clock (due to the fact that ffmpeg inline encoding is not synchronous).
 Therefore, the following will fail:

 ```liquidsoap